cChimney/Discord-name-avatar-changer-and-scraper/README.md

 Change the names and avatars of ur accounts, using tokens.txt for ur tokens.
 Also scrapes the avatars and names from a server chosen by you.

 Setup:
-1. Put tokens in tokens.txt, any supported format but must include password.
+1. Put tokens in data/tokens.txt, any supported format but must include password.
+2. Proxies in data/proxies.txt
-2. Put token to use in main.py, edit using notepad or whatever.
-Change line 6.
+3. Put token to use for scraping in config.json.
-3. Run these cmds in terminal.
+4. Run these cmds in terminal.
 ```
 python -m pip install --user --upgrade git+https://github.com/Merubokkusu/Discord-S.C.U.M.git#egg=discum
 ^ install git > https://git-scm.com/downloads